Paul S. Davies

 Paul S Davies is an English barrister and academic notable for having been published in many areas of private law, particularly commercial law.
-He has been the chair in Commercial Law at the Faculty of Law, University College London since 2017 and has practised as a barrister at Essex Court Chambers since 2021.
+He has been the chair in Commercial Law at the Faculty of Laws, University College London since 2017 and has practised as a barrister at Essex Court Chambers since 2021.

 Education

 Raised in Mansfield, Nottinghamshire, Davies was admitted to Downing College, Cambridge to read Oriental Studies, with a focus on Japanese studies.
 He later switched to reading Law at the same college, and completed a Diploma in French Legal Studies at the University of Poitiers before graduating with Firsts in both Oriental Studies and Law in 2007.
 His graduating mark in law was the highest since 1986.

 In 2017, he was awarded a doctorate in law from the University of Cambridge by special regulations.

 Academic career

 Davies was a research assistant at the Law Commission's Property, Trust and Family Law Team between 2007 and 2008.
 He then joined the Faculty of Law at the University of Cambridge and was appointed as a Fellow at Gonville and Caius College, and later the Newton Trust Lecturer in Law.

 Between 2014 and 2016, he was a visiting professor at KU Leuven.

 In 2013, he was appointed as a Fellow at St Catherine's College, Oxford, where he taught until assuming his present post at UCL in 2017.
 His inaugural lecture at UCL was titled "Bad Bargains" and was chaired by Lord Sales.

 He is an academic member of the Chancery Bar Association.

 In 2020, Davies was awarded the Philip Leverhulme Prize for his work on private law.